1Password Review 2025: Is It Safe + Worth the Price?

 1Password Ease of Use & Setup — Intuitive & Straightforward Password Management

-I found it straightforward to manage my stored passwords in 1Password.
-Many of the passwords I imported were for websites and apps I no longer use, so I wanted to declutter my vault.
+I found it straightforward to manage the passwords I stored in 1Password.
 1Password allows for easy deletion of passwords — I could effortlessly select one or multiple passwords and drag them to the Archive tab for archiving.
 Alternatively, I could right-click on any number of passwords and choose the delete option from the context menu.
+I was relieved I could undo a deletion within about 5 seconds, providing a safety net in case I accidentally removed something I wanted to keep.

-Overall, 1Password’s setup was easy and straightforward, and I really like 1Password’s user-friendly interface.
+Overall, 1Password’s setup was straightforward, and I really like 1Password’s user-friendly interface.
 While it would be great to see 1Password include more options for importing data (and deleting passwords), the software is simple to set up and use, even for non-tech-savvy users.

 1Password Mobile App — Super Fast & Highly Customizable on Android + iOS